joeprisk/JAMstack-recipes/site/content/recipes/baking-without-eggs.md

   - amount: 1tbsp mixed with 3 tbsp water
     ingredient: 'Chia seeds '
 description: >-
-  So many times have I have said to my daughter lets do some baking only to discover I only have half of the ingredients which means I have to get creative and substitute ingredients finding healthy and delicious replacements.
+  So many times have I said to my daughter lets do some baking only to discover I only have half of the ingredients which means I have to get creative and substitute ingredients finding healthy and delicious replacements.
 I love a challenge, I find it makes cooking a lot more fun.
 Some of my favourite happy accidents and most successful recipes have been discovered this way!
 So next time you find a recipe you want to try and want to replace eggs due to allergy, dietary needs or like me realise you don't have any give these a try they make a good replacement.
 Most people wouldn't even notice any difference in flavor.

   I will also be adding healthy dairy free swaps for milk/butter, natural sugar